itw-creative-works/ultimate-browser-extension/README.md

   <a href="https://itwcreativeworks.com">Site</a> | <a href="https://www.npmjs.com/package/browser-extension-manager">NPM Module</a> | <a href="https://github.com/itw-creative-works/browser-extension-manager">GitHub Repo</a>
   <br>
   <br>
-  <strong>Ultimate Browser Extension</strong> is a template that helps you jumpstart your Jekyll sites and is fueled by an intuitive incorporation of npm, gulp, and is fully SEO optimized and blazingly fast.
+  <strong>Browser Extension Manager Template</strong> is a template that helps you jumpstart your browser extension development for multiple browsers with ease.
 </p>

 ## 🦄 Features